Loki-Astari/geeky-nextjs/content/posts/NisseV3.md

 # [Nisse](https://github.com/Loki-Astari/Nisse)

-In the previous article, "C++ Sockets," I mentioned that thors-mongo had built-in support for SLL connections but glossed over the details.
-In this article, we will go over the additions needed.
+In the previous article, "C++ Sockets," I mentioned that Thors-mongo had built-in support for SLL connections but glossed over the details.
+In this article, we will review the necessary additions.
 From the server side, you need an SSL certificate.
 But what is an SSL certificate, and how do you obtain one?

 ## SSL Certificates

-The SSL certificate has two main purposes.
+The SSL certificate has two primary purposes.

 1. Securely encrypt all traffic between the client and server.
 2. Provides trust that you are talking to a server on the requested domain.

 ### The Basics

-SSL certificates are issued by trusted certificate authorities and contain information that validates the certificate cryptographically.
+Trusted certificate authorities issue SSL certificates and contain information that validates the certificate cryptographically.
 When a browser connects to a website, the server returns the certificate, which includes crucial information such as the issuing company.
 Before establishing a secure connection, the browser validates the certificate against the issuing company’s SSL certificate to ensure it is not forged.
 If the issuing company is a subsidiary, it recursively looks up the parent company that issued the certificate and validates their certificates until it reaches a root certificate.
 This process creates a chain of trust leading to a known trusted root certificate.

-All modern browsers know how to find and validate root certificates.
-They also have information about compromised certificate authorities whose certificates should no longer be trusted.
-Therefore, it is important to download only trusted browsers and keep them up to date.
+All modern browsers can find and validate root certificates.
+They also provide information about compromised certificate authorities whose certificates should no longer be trusted.
+Therefore, it is essential to download only trusted browsers and keep them current.

 Once a certificate has been validated, the browser knows it is communicating with a server for a specific domain (as the domain information is included in the certificate).
-Modern browsers indicate a secure connection, usually with a green padlock next to the URL.
+Modern browsers indicate a secure connection, usually with a green padlock beside the URL.
 The browser can then use the public key in the certificate to establish a secure connection with the domain you are connecting to.

 ### Where can you get a certificate